spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 ```

 ---

 title: OpenAI Assistants
-description: Learn how to use the useAssistant hook.
+description: Learn how to use the useAssistant hook
 ---

 # OpenAI Assistants